strawdynamics/pdportal/README.md

 ## ⚠️ DISCLAIMER

 pdportal is not affiliated with or endorsed by [Panic](https://panic.com).
-It uses undocumented device APIs.
 Use it at your own risk.
 If you're having a problem with a game that uses pdportal, contact that game's author for support.

 Docs?
 Currently, the source code is the documentation.
 Limitations?
 Probably many.
+Check out the various README.md files for more details.

 ## Thanks

 pdportal uses [pd-usb](https://github.com/cranksters/pd-usb) and info from [playdate-reverse-engineering](https://github.com/cranksters/playdate-reverse-engineering) to communicate with the cheese.
 It's built with [Svelte](https://svelte.dev/) and [PeerJS](https://peerjs.com/).

-Inspiration and help with the Lua bytecode parts came from [pd-camera](https://github.com/t0mg/pd-camera), and code from [Eric Lewis](https://gist.github.com/ericlewis/43d07016275308de11a5519466deea85).
+Inspiration and help with the Lua bytecode parts in the original version came from [pd-camera](https://github.com/t0mg/pd-camera), and code from [Eric Lewis](https://gist.github.com/ericlewis/43d07016275308de11a5519466deea85).

 ## Want to help?